Slow Cooker Pulled Pork Tacos (Carnitas)

 Overhead shot of shredded carnitas in a glass baking dish.

-SERVE & ENJOY.
-Serve the carnitas immediately on four tortillas with sour cream, and chimichurri sauce, or return to the slow cooker or oven to keep warm until ready to serve.
+Strain the cooking juices from the slow cooker and pour over the meat, stirring gently to combine.
+Serve the carnitas immediately on eight tortillas with sour cream, and chimichurri sauce, or return to the slow cooker or oven to keep warm until ready to serve.

 Check the slow cooker halfway through cooking to ensure there’s adequate liquid.
 If the mixture looks dry, add 1/4 cup of chicken broth to prevent the meat from drying out.